This Article Solved My Issue

 Standard User (Unlicensed)

-- Hiring manager who acts as a decision maker during the recruiting process.
+• This is usually a hiring manager who is the decision maker during the recruiting process.

-- They usually manage only the jobs they are assigned to.
+• They usually manage only the jobs assigned to them.

-Apart from the basic user types, users can be assigned to these jobs under the category, Different Roles, which affects how much they can edit the candidates or jobs they are assigned to:
+Besides the main user types, some users can also be placed in Different Roles.
+These roles change how much they can edit the jobs and candidates they are assigned to:

 Hiring Managers (Standard or Licensed Users)

-- Have full viewing rights and receive alerts concerning candidates and jobs they are assigned to as users.
+• Get alerts for candidates and jobs they are assigned to as users.

 Recruiters (Licensed Users Only)

-- Admins on the recruiters list are automatically assigned as a recruiter on newly created jobs.
+• Admins who are listed as recruiters are automatically added as the recruiter on new jobs.

 Executives (Standard or Licensed Users)